“A.K. Reader” contains archival essays that I decide are still of value. I also archive astrology essays, but under a separate page.

 One was the then-publisher of Parabola magazine, who asked me to write the biography of a just-deceased woman whom I had interviewed in Crone Chronicles.
 When I turned in the completed manuscript a year later, he excitedly called to tell me it was “a tour de force.”
 Two weeks later, he called again to say that his board wanted me to recast it without an astrological framework.
 I declined.

 Meanwhile, writing this blog has been a joy.
-Computer and internet technology and my own seventy years of full-on living have finally converged in a way that is both easy and immensely satisfying.
+Computer and internet technology and my own seventy-four years of full-on living have finally converged in a way that is both easy and immensely satisfying.
 My job has always been to open space by observing, integrating and sharing links between Above and Below, and exopermaculture has been perfect as both instrument and avenue for me to do it.
 I speak, here and now, about what’s going on, both inside and outside, at all levels.
 The writing is the sharing, without delay.

 As Gertrude Stein once said, “I write for myself and one other stranger.”
 Are you one?